joshleh/isr-drone-deployment-trade-study/docs/03_experiments_plan.md

 ### 1. Objective

 The objective of this experiments plan is to define a structured approach for evaluating ISR drone deployment strategies under varying operational conditions.
-The experiments are designed to quantify tradeoffs between coverage, persistence, cost, utilization, and risk proxies across multiple scenarios.
+The experiments are designed to quantify tradeoffs between coverage, persistence, cost, utilization, and operational behavior across multiple scenarios.

-This plan ensures that simulation results are comparable, reproducible, and decision-relevant.
+This document distinguishes between experiments that have been executed and analyzed, and extensions that are planned for future work.

 ---

+## Part I — Executed Experiments

 ### 2. Baseline Scenario

-The baseline scenario serves as a reference point for all comparisons.
+The baseline scenario serves as the reference point for all executed experiments.

 **Baseline characteristics:**
-- Fixed operational area with uniform importance
+- Fixed two-dimensional operational area
 - Homogeneous ISR drone fleet
 - Fixed mission duration
-- Deterministic deployment and patrol patterns
+- Static and patrol-based deployment strategies
 - Linear operational cost model
+- Full fleet availability over the mission horizon

-All experimental results are compared against this baseline to highlight relative performance.
+All executed experiments are compared against this baseline configuration.

 ---

-### 3. Experimental Factors
+### 3. Experimental Factors (Executed)

-The following factors are varied systematically across experiments:
+The following factors were varied systematically in executed experiments:

 #### 3.1 Fleet Size
 - Number of available ISR drones
-- Evaluated at low, medium, and high fleet sizes
+- Evaluated across low to high fleet sizes

 #### 3.2 Sensor Footprint
-- Sensor coverage radius or area
+- Sensor coverage radius
-- Represents different sensor configurations or altitudes
+- Represents alternative sensor capabilities or operating altitudes

-#### 3.3 Mission Duration
-- Total mission time horizon
-- Short, medium, and extended-duration missions

-#### 3.4 Deployment Strategy
+#### 3.3 Deployment Strategy
-- Static placement
+- Static loiter deployments
-- Predefined patrol routes
-- Regional allocation strategies
+- Patrol-based deployments using a predefined stochastic movement policy

-Each factor is varied independently in initial experiments to isolate its impact.
+Each factor was varied in a controlled manner to isolate its impact on performance metrics.

 ---

-### 4. Scenario Design
+### 4. Executed Scenarios

+Executed experiments include:
+- Static deployment sweeps across fleet size and sensor footprint
+- Patrol deployment sweeps across the same parameter space
+- Direct comparison of static versus patrol strategies under identical resource constraints

-Experiments are grouped into scenarios defined by a combination of experimental factors.
-Each scenario is defined in a configuration file to ensure reproducibility.
+Each scenario was defined using configuration files to ensure reproducibility.

-Example scenario categories include:
-- Resource-constrained deployments
-- Coverage-prioritized deployments
-- Cost-minimized deployments
-- High-persistence mission requirements

 ---

 ### 5. Simulation Runs

-For each scenario:
+For each executed scenario:
-- Multiple simulation runs are executed to account for variability introduced by initial conditions or randomized elements (if enabled).
+- Multiple simulation runs were performed to account for stochastic variability
-- Identical random seeds are used across strategies when applicable to ensure fair comparisons.
+- Controlled random seeds were used to ensure fair comparisons
-- Results are aggregated across runs for reporting.
+- Results were aggregated across runs for reporting and analysis

 ---

-### 6. Performance Metrics
+### 6. Performance Metrics (Executed)

-The following metrics are recorded for each experiment:
+The following metrics were computed for executed experiments:

-- Coverage over time
+- Cumulative coverage over the mission horizon
-- Average revisit rate
+- Revisit gap statistics (mean and tail behavior)
+- Persistence threshold score (percentage of revisits within a fixed timestep threshold)
 - Total operational cost
 - Fleet utilization
-- Risk proxy measures

-Metrics are computed at both the mission level and, where appropriate, at sub-region levels.
+Metrics were evaluated at the mission level and aggregated across runs.

 ---

 ### 7. Comparison Methodology

-Results are analyzed using:
+Executed results were analyzed using:

-- Direct metric comparison tables
+- Parameter sweep comparison tables
-- Tradeoff curves (e.g., cost vs. coverage)
-- Dominance analysis to identify strategies that outperform others across multiple metrics
-- Sensitivity analysis with respect to key parameters

-No single metric is assumed to be dominant; decisions are informed by tradeoffs.
+- Coverage–cost tradeoff plots
+- Strategy-level comparisons highlighting persistence versus spatial reach
+- Sensitivity observation across fleet size and sensor footprint

+The analysis emphasizes tradeoffs rather than optimization toward a single objective.

 ---

+## Part II — Planned Extensions

-### 8. Output Artifacts
+### 8. Additional Experimental Factors (Planned)

-Each experiment produces the following outputs:

-- Structured result tables (CSV)
+Future experiments may introduce:
+- Mission duration as an explicit experimental factor
-- Summary plots and visualizations
+- Alternative operational area sizes and shapes
-- Scenario-specific performance summaries

-All outputs are stored with timestamped identifiers to ensure traceability.
+- Region-weighted coverage priorities

 ---

-### 9. Experiment Traceability
+### 9. Alternative Deployment Policies (Planned)

-Each experiment is associated with:
-- Scenario configuration file
-- Simulation parameters
-- Code version identifier

-This enables full traceability from reported results back to assumptions and implementation details.
+Planned extensions include evaluation of alternative patrol policies, such as:
+- Structured sweep or sector-based patrols
+- Persistence-aware patrol policies
+- Hybrid static–patrol deployments

+These policies will be evaluated relative to the executed baseline strategies.

 ---

-### 10. Success Criteria
+### 10. Optimization-Based Experiments (Planned)

-The experiments are considered successful if they:

-- Clearly illustrate tradeoffs between competing objectives
+Future work may incorporate:
-- Identify conditions under which certain deployment strategies are preferred
+- Optimization-based deployment strategies
-- Provide actionable insights for ISR deployment planning
-- Support extensions toward optimization-based approaches
+- Pareto frontier identification across coverage, persistence, and cost
+- Constraint-driven strategy selection based on mission priorities

 ---

-### 11. Planned Extensions
+### 11. Performance and Scalability Extensions (Planned)

-Future experimental extensions may include:
+To support larger scenario sweeps, planned work includes:
+- Profiling and identification of simulation bottlenecks
+- Selective C++ acceleration of performance-critical components
+- Evaluation of scalability across larger grids and longer missions

+---

+### 12. Experiment Traceability

+All experiments, executed and planned, are designed to maintain:
+- Explicit configuration files
+- Traceability from results to assumptions
+- Reproducibility across code versions

+---

+### 13. Success Criteria

+The experimental program is considered successful if it:
+- Clearly illustrates tradeoffs between competing mission objectives
-- Optimization-based deployment strategies
+- Distinguishes operational strengths and limitations of deployment strategies
-- Dynamic retasking during missions
-- Region-weighted coverage priorities
-- Heterogeneous drone fleets

-These extensions will be evaluated relative to the baseline experiments defined in this plan.
+- Produces decision-relevant insights rather than purely technical metrics
+- Supports future extension toward optimization and performance scaling